moebius-rex/primes/README.md

 - it takes as few inputs as possible
 - its output is easily verifiable manually, at least for small input values

-Several algorithms were considered, but the Sieve of Erastosthenes was selected because it absolutely satisfies each of the above criteria.
+Several algorithms were considered, but the Sieve of Eratosthenes was selected because it absolutely satisfies each of the above criteria.
 Some of the other algorithms that were considered:

 - The Euclidean algorithm for finding the greatest common divisor between two numbers, but it requires two inputs rather than one.
 Credit to Euclid though for proving in around 300 BCE that there are an infinite number of prime numbers.
 - The Babylonian method for factorizing integers, but the algorithm requires a table of *prime numbers* as input.